tk-notes/lucas-meier-blog/content/posts/2020/12/chinese-remainder-theorem/index.md

 Note that $\text{gcd}(a, 0) = a$.
 Anything divides $0$, so we just need a divisor of $a$.
 The largest one is just $a$ itself.

-Now, let's say we can decmpose $a$:
+Now, let's say we can decompose $a$:

 $$
 a = qb + r